Rex Pilbeam: Biography

-Pilbeam was born at Longreach, Queensland, the son of John Thomas Pilbeam and his wife Ellen (née Tonks).
+Pilbeam was born on 30 October 1907, at Longreach, Queensland, to John Thomas Pilbeam and his wife Ellen (née Tonks).
 He was educated at Emu Park State School before attending Rockhampton High School and then earned his accountancy and secretarial qualifications by external studies.

-He became a practising public accountant and joined the Australian Army in 1944, serving with the 61st Australian Infantry Battalion and being discharged the next year with the rank of Staff Sergeant.
+Pilbeam became a practising public accountant and joined the Australian Army in 1944, serving with the 61st Australian Infantry Battalion and being discharged the next year with the rank of Staff Sergeant.

-On 21 January 1927 Pilbeam married Barbara Winning Rose (died 1994) and together they had two sons.
+On 21 January 1927, Pilbeam married Barbara Winning Rose (died 1994) and together they had two sons.
 He died in Brisbane in July 1999 and was cremated at the Albany Creek Crematorium in Brisbane.

 Public life

 Pilbeam first entered politics in 1952, elected to Rockhampton City Council as Mayor of Rockhampton at the age of 44.
 Prior to the election, Pilbeam campaigned on an ambitious platform with an agenda consisting of better financial management, lowering rates, securing a more adequate water supply, sealing the city's streets, and establishing a better sewerage system for the city's residents.

-He was elected at the Rockhampton City Council election which was held on 31 May 1952, with a three-to-one majority over his nearest rival, Labour candidate Francis Baker.
+Pilbeam was elected at the Rockhampton City Council election which was held on 31 May 1952, with a three-to-one majority over his nearest rival, Labour candidate Francis Baker.

-He was also the Liberal Party member for Rockhampton South in the Queensland Legislative Assembly from the seat's inception in 1960 until his defeat by Keith Wright in 1969.
+Pilbeam was also the Liberal Party member for Rockhampton South in the Queensland Legislative Assembly from the seat's inception in 1960 until his defeat by Keith Wright in 1969.

-However, Rex Pilbeam continued to be mayor of Rockhampton City Council for a record 30 years.
-Pilbeam's mayoralty came to an end in 1982 when he was defeated by 41-year-old Jim Webber who was successful on his third attempt to unseat Pilbeam.
+However, Pilbeam continued to be mayor of Rockhampton City Council for a record 30 years.
+His mayoralty came to an end in 1982 when he was defeated by 41-year-old Jim Webber who was successful on his third attempt to unseat Pilbeam.

 Upon assuming the role as Rockhampton mayor, Jim Webber dutifully paid tribute to Pilbeam's contribution to the city, but he also commented that many people thought 74-year-old Pilbeam had become too old to continue as mayor.
 Webber also said that his aim was to consult with more people than Pilbeam did when making decisions and unlike Pilbeam, he wouldn't be running "a one man show".